WeAreTheSameBlood/give_me_my_weather/README.md

 ### Subscription Management

 - **POST** `/api/subscribe`
   Subscribe an email to weather updates.
+  > **Important:** <span style="color:red">Please be sure to check your spam or junk folders, as emails sent via a free-tier service may often land there due to lower delivery priority.</span>
   **Body (application/json)**:
   ```json
   {